How to Earn the Most From Consigning With Triple Mountain

 This sounds easy, but it's the part that many people overlook.
 Remember all that dropping, sitting-on, and vibrating that box has to endure?
 Air spaces are the enemy that allow boxes to get squashed.
 Every space between and around models needs to be filled to keep them from getting crushed or from shaking around and getting damaged.
 We recommend packing peanuts because they best fit into all the little spaces around models.
 (Yes, we'll re-use them so they don't go to a landfill.)

 Layer By Layer: If your box will hold multiple layers of models, we recommend packing one layer, then filling around them with packing materials before adding the next layer.
 This is how we pack every order to ship, and have had zero shipping damage because of it, so it's worth the effort!
+Be sure to put the more rugged models on the bottom layer (Clydesdale Mare, Mesteno, Llanarth, Stud Spider, etc), and more fragile ones on top (those with thin legs, thin tails, manes or forelocks that stick out, like Cantering Welsh Ponies, Silver, Strapless, etc).

 First, add a layer of packing peanuts to the box bottom, to insulate your bottom models from the shock of the box being tossed around.
 Choose the hardiest models (heavy, thick legs, no fragile parts sticking out) for the bottom layer and either stand them up or lay them down.
 Add packing material around all four sides and press it down between each model to fill all air spaces between them.
 Add a layer of packing peanuts over that layer, then lay the next layer of models down on top of them.
 Again, fill around, between, and on top of them with peanuts.
 Additional layers can then be added lying down as space permits, packing each as above.
 Leave an inch or more above the top layer and fill completely with packing peanuts.

 Once the box is full, gently use your fingers to press down on the packing peanuts all over the top to see how much they'll compress.
 They may compress enough that you'll need to add another inch or more of peanuts on top!
 This is important, because they will settle in transit, and if not packed pretty tightly at the start, may create one of those deadly air spaces in the box.This consignor had filled this box with peanuts, but hadn't filled all the spaces between models.
-During shipment, the vibrations allowed all the peanuts to settle into lower air spaces and left this three-inch open space at the top of the box.
+During shipment, (just like a bag of potato chips) the vibrations allowed all the peanuts to settle into lower air spaces and left this three-inch open space at the top of the box.
 Every time the box was tipped over, think of all the models inside being flung three inches in a new direction!

 Once you're satisfied that the models won't move around, seal the box.
 Then, if you can, give it a good hearty shake!
 If you feel movement inside, there are air spaces allowing the models to shift around.
 You'll probably want to open the box, check them, and add more packing material.
 It's worth it to insure your models sell for collectible prices, not "body" prices.